 “If you compare edoxaban to the other DOACs, there are a couple of important advantages,” said Dr. Ruff.
-“Edoxaban has very good efficacy, similar to the other agents, but it is one of the safest of the new blood thinners with respect to major bleeding.
+“Edoxaban has very good efficacy, similar to the other agents, but it is one of the safest of the DOACs with respect to major bleeding.
 In its pivotal trial in Afib, it was associated with substantially less major bleeding than warfarin.”

 “The other nice aspect is that it has a very well-tested dose scheme,” Dr. Ruff explained.
-The recommended dose is 60 mg once daily, but this can be adjusted to 30 mg daily for patients who have impaired kidney function or low body weight to prevent excess bleeding.
-“We know that patients require different dosages to get just the right amount of blood thinner—not too much or too little.
+The recommended dose is 60 mg once daily, but this can be adjusted to 30 mg daily to prevent excess blessing in patients who have impaired kidney function or low body weight.
+“We know that patients require different dosages to get just the right amount of anticoagulation—not too much or too little.
 The dosing strategy as tested in the pivotal clinical trial appears to both protect patients from stroke and lower their risk of serious bleeding.”

 According to 2019 guidelines from the American Society of Clinical Oncology, edoxaban is also one of the recommended DOACs for treating blood clots in patients with cancer.

 Edoxaban is a medication that is taken once daily.
 For patients who have trouble taking their medication, or who just prefer to only take medication once a day, this can be a major benefit.